adharris/adharris.github.io/resume.md

   nonprofit settings.
 - Experience gathering requirements from users and shareholders, designing systems that meet the specific needs of the organization.
-- Comfortable with full stack development; experience with configuring servers, designing APIs, and building the application frontend.
+- Responsible for full stack development; experience with configuring servers, designing APIs, and building the application frontend.
+- Designed and built YouthBuild's database for student outcomes and grant deliverables; a large web application built with Python, PostgreSQL, and Angular.
 - Knowledgeable about the specific needs of Non Profits, such as dealing with limited resources, dated technology, and complex requirements due to multiple funding sources.
 - Effective technical communication skills.
 Experience communicating technical requirements and problems to team members without a technical focus.
+- Responsible for vetting and testing new technologies and practices, such as containerization via Docker, real-time web with WebSockets, and DevOps orchestration using Ansible.